-Children’s flu vaccinations: What do you need to know?
+What you need to know

-How will it be delivered this year?
+How will it be delivered?

 As in previous years, this year’s vaccination is delivered through a simple nasal spray.
 And, as in previous years, the nasal spray not only protects your child from flu, but also protects your wider family and community as, when it comes to flu, children are what is known as “super spreaders”.

 Our Immunisation team will be continuing PPE (personal protective equipment) practices and following NHS and Government guidelines to keep your children and themselves safe when delivering the vaccine.

 What do I need to do now?